-Then I came to Panera to have a little time to myself to write, and from across the restaurant, a noisy blonde lady was having a meeting with someone and every word was hitting me in the head like a paper airplane.
-I almost threw something back at her but I didn’t have anything that would make it that far.
-Then I moved, and despite a wobbly table, I am sitting in peace.
+Then I came to Panera to have a little time to myself to write, and from across the restaurant, a noisy blonde lady was having a meeting with someone, and every word was hitting me in the head like a paper airplane.
+I almost threw something back at her, but I didn’t have anything that would make it that far.
+Then I moved, and despite a wobbly table, I was sitting in peace.

 And here is the after (see how I discovered using filters?!?):

 I love the idea of adding wallpaper to small spaces because it makes such a big impact and doesn’t cost much.
 And, if you decide you don’t like it, it’s a small job to take down (especially if you used wallcovering primer) and you’re not out a lot of money or work.

 The next thing we were planning to do was change our little chalkboard in the dining room to a big chalkboard.
 We use the chalkboard all the time for homeschooling and really needed a bigger one.

 There was a vintage one I loved for $1100 at a shop in downtown Franklin and one for $500 from a different shop that was actually just laminated board painted with chalkboard paint.
 Since the laminated board one erased well (even though the chalkboard paint was wearing off), we hoped we could create one from similar materials that would look vintage if we made a wood frame for it.

 But before we got started, we came across a real vintage one with a metal frame in the dusty basement of an old house, bought it for $70, and gave it a good scrub-down.

 It has preprinted white lines on it, which I would rather do without, but it erases better than any other chalkboard I’ve ever used.
 This coming year our older two will be in second and fourth grades and are learning cursive together.
 So, we are utilizing the lines anyway and are coming to like them.